Canadian Government Finance Statistics

 The data produced are derived from a multitude of entities in the government component of the public sector.
 Statistics Canada has no control over the accuracy of the input data at the time they are received, although it does have the advantage of eventually having access to audited financial documents.
 We ensure that no errors are introduced through automated checks that verify internal consistency and identify extreme values, and we apply procedures that maximize the error-detection possibilities inherent in the data.

 The inherent quality of the input data varies systematically through time, with the most recent data (current year) being the least reliable (and the least detailed) since they are largely based on government budget forecasts and estimation.
 For earlier reference years, with each additional year the input data becomes subject to smaller revisions as administrative data and audited financial statements become available.

 The coverage of the public sector population is virtually complete.
 Imputation for non-response varies by public sector sub-component, but for all components, the imputation rate is less than 2%.

-Non-sampling errors can arise from a variety of sources and are difficult to measure and their importance can differ according to the purpose to which the data are being put.
+Non-sampling errors can arise from a variety of sources.
+They are difficult to measure and their importance can differ according to the purpose for which the data are being used.
 Among non-sampling errors are gaps in the information provided by public sector bodies and errors in processing, such as data capture.
 Efforts have been made to minimize non-sampling errors in a number of ways including, designing survey questionnaires to reduce misinterpretation by respondents, performing edits on data during and after data capture, making efforts to reduce non-response, and maintaining ongoing communication with data suppliers.